-One of the most important, and often overlooked aspect parts of form design is error handling.
+One of the most important and often overlooked aspects parts of form design is error handling.
 It’s human nature to make mistakes though, and your form probably isn’t exempt to human error.
 Users dislike when they go through the process of filling out a form only to find out at submission, that they’ve made an error.
-This is where validation microinteraction plays it’s part in a user-friendly form.
-Real-time inline validation immediately informs users about the correctness of provided data.
+This is where validation micro-interaction plays it’s part in a user-friendly form.
+Real-time inline validation immediately informs users about the correctness of the provided data.
 This approach allows users to correct the errors they make faster without having to wait until they press the submit button to see the errors.
 When done right, it can turn an ambiguous interaction into a clear one.

 Image credits: Paul Macgregor